kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ## Resource Flavors

-Resources in a cluster are typically not homogeneus.
+Resources in a cluster are typically not homogeneous.
 Resources could differ in:
 - pricing and availability (ex: spot vs on-demand VMs)
 - architecture (ex: x86 vs ARM CPUs)
 - brands and models (ex: Radeon 7000 vs Nvidia A100 vs T4 GPUs)